proceduralia/pytorch-neural-enhance/README.md

 ```
 ## Evaluation
 To evaluate a model without condition run
-N.B inside the model_folder there should be a file "*.pth" whos name strats with the model type
 ```
 python evaluate.py --model_type unet --image_path path/to/image --final_dir path/to/model_folder
 ```